What is breast cancer?

 Genetics

 Every cell contains a genetic blueprint in the form of DNA.
-DNA tells the cell when to reproduce (make new cells) and what to do.
-A genetic mutation is a permanent change in the DNA of the cell.
-Mutations can occur by chance when cells reproduce or because of damage to the DNA.
-Mutations can also be inherited from a parent (i.e., hereditary genetic mutations).
+DNA tells the cell when to reproduce (make new cells), when to stop making new cells and how to make proteins that the cell needs.
+A genetic variant is a permanent change in the DNA of the cell.
+Some variants (also known as mutations) may affect how a gene works.
+Variants can occur by chance when cells reproduce or because of damage to the DNA.
+Variants can also be inherited from a parent (i.e., hereditary genetic variants).

-Hereditary genetic mutations that increase a woman's lifetime risk of breast cancer are rare, occurring in less than 1% of the population.
-When one occurs, however, it can significantly increase a woman's risk of breast cancer.
-Probably the best-known mutations are in the BRCA genes (BRCA1 and BRCA2).
-Having a specific BRCA1 mutation means a woman's lifetime risk of developing breast cancer is between 55% and 65%; for BRCA2 the risk may be between 45% and 49%.
-BRCA1 and BRCA2 mutations are also associated with an increased risk of other cancers, such as ovarian and pancreatic cancer.
-Mutations in other genes (e.g., TP53, CHEK2, PTEN or CDH1) can also increase the risk of breast cancer.
+If someone has a hereditary genetic variant, it can significantly increase their chance of getting breast cancer in their lifetime.
+But these types of variants are rare and only occur in less than 1% of the population.
+Probably the best-known variants are of the BRCA genes (BRCA1 and BRCA2).
+If someone has a BRCA1 or BRCA2 variant, their lifetime risk of developing breast cancer is 55% to 65%; for BRCA2, the risk may be 45% to 49%.
+In addition, BRCA1 and BRCA2 variants are associated with an increased risk of other cancers, such as ovarian and pancreatic cancer.
+Variants of other genes (e.g., TP53 or PALB2) can also increase the risk of breast cancer.

-If you have a first-degree relative (e.g., a parent, brother, sister or child) or multiple relatives (related by blood) who have been tested and told they have a known genetic mutation for breast or ovarian cancer, there is a possibility you may also carry the mutation.
+If you have a closely related family member (e.g., parent, sibling such as brother or sister, child, grandparent, aunt, uncle, niece or nephew) who have been tested and told they have a known genetic variant for breast or ovarian cancer, there is a possibility you may also carry the same variant.
 Talk with your doctor or nurse practitioner to find out more.

 Family history

-Having a first-degree or multiple "blood" relatives (mother, father, sister, brother, child, grandparent, aunt, uncle, niece or nephew) diagnosed with breast, ovarian and/or prostate cancer - especially if the cancer was diagnosed at a young age – may double your risk of developing breast, ovarian and/or prostate cancer in the family.
+Having a closely related family member (e.g., parent, sibling such as brother or sister, child, grandparent, aunt, uncle, niece or nephew) diagnosed with breast, ovarian and/or prostate cancer – especially if the cancer was diagnosed at a young age – may increase your risk of developing breast, ovarian and/or prostate cancer in the family.
+Talk with your doctor or nurse practitioner to find out more.

 Ashkenazi Jewish heritage

-Women of Ashkenazi Jewish descent are more likely to have genetic mutations that can increase the risk of breast cancer.
-If you are of Ashkenazi Jewish descent, talk with your doctor about your risk of breast cancer.
+People of Ashkenazi Jewish descent are more likely to have genetic variants that can increase the risk of breast cancer.
+If you are of Ashkenazi Jewish descent, talk with your doctor or nurse practitioner about your risk of breast cancer.

 -

 Hormones, especially estrogen, can encourage the growth of some types of breast cancers.
-The lifetime exposure to estrogen is lower in women who:
+The lifetime exposure to estrogen is lower in people who:

 - go through menopause at an earlier age.

 In general, starting to menstruate at a younger age or going through menopause much later in life is associated with a greater relative risk of breast cancer.
-Less lifetime exposure to estrogen may help to keep down a woman’s risk of some types of breast cancer.
+Less lifetime exposure to estrogen may help to lower the risk of some types of breast cancer.

-When women are pregnant, changes occur in the cells of the breast to prepare for breastfeeding.
-These changes can make the cells more resistant to cancer later in life.
-The earlier in life a woman experiences these changes, the greater protection she has against breast cancer.
-As a result, women are at lower risk of breast cancer if they:
+When people are pregnant, changes occur in the cells of the breast to prepare for breastfeeding or chestfeeding.* These changes can make the cells more resistant to cancer later in life.
+The earlier in life someone experiences these changes, the greater protection they have against breast cancer.
+As a result, people are at lower risk of breast cancer if they have:

-- have children, particularly if they have children at an earlier age or have several children.
+- given birth, particularly if they have given birth at an earlier age or have given birth to several children.

-- breastfeed, particularly for a cumulative total of a year or more.
+- breastfed or chestfed, particularly for a combined total of a year or more.

 -

-Breast density is determined when you get a mammogram.
-In Ontario, as of July 2021, breast density is reported on OBSP mammogram reports as a percentage, and as a Breast Imaging Reporting and Data System (BI-RADS) category.
-BI-RADS has 4 breast density categories (A-D) ranging from the least amount of dense tissue to the most amount of dense tissue.
-People with high breast density have an increased risk of developing breast cancer.
+Breast (chest) density is determined when you get a mammogram.
+In Ontario, breast (chest) density is reported as a Breast Imaging Reporting and Data System (BI-RADS) category.
+BI-RADS has 4 breast density types (or categories) (A, B, C and D) ranging from the least amount of dense tissue to the most amount of dense tissue.
+People with higher density have an increased risk of developing breast cancer.
 Dense tissue can also make it harder to find breast cancer on a mammogram.

 -